metroite/datapacks/README.md

 Its easy.

-Move the datapack you wish to use inside your "datapacks" folder of your wished save file found in .minecraft\saves.
+Move the datapack(s) you wish to use inside your "datapacks" folder of your wished save file found in .minecraft\saves.

 ```
 C:\Users\<User>\AppData\Roaming\.minecraft\saves\<world name>\datapacks